nicholasadamou/starter-kit/README.md

 ![license](https://img.shields.io/apm/l/vim-mode.svg)

 ## About
-Starter Kit is a simple, responsive boilerplate to kickstart any responsive project.
+Gulp Starter Kit is a simple, responsive boilerplate to kickstart any responsive project.
 It is built on [Skeleton](https://github.com/dhg/Skeleton), to provide a simplistic start to any web development project.
 This kit is built to be used in conjunction with [gulp](http://gulpjs.com/) to automate different tasks as a web developer.

 ## Requirements
 This project does have some requirements that you will need to meet in order to compile it.
-First of all you need NodeJS in order to run javascript on the console, you can go to the [NodeJS](http://nodejs.rg) site and follow through the installation process.
+First of all you need NodeJS in order to run javascript on the console, you can go to the [NodeJS](https://nodejs.org/en/) site and follow through the installation process.
 After you get the `npm` command on the console, you need to install Gulp and Bower globally with the following command:

 ```
 npm install -g gulp bower